canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 Each release cycle follows the same general pattern, with the following major phases.
 Ubuntu contributors are expected to follow this process closely to ensure that their work is aligned with that of others.
-Because of the time-based release cycle, Ubuntu contributors must be well-coordinated to produce an on-time release.
+Because of the time-based release cycle, Ubuntu contributors must coordinate well to produce an on-time release.

 See also the article, :doc:`/explanation/releases`, for more details about the release cadence.

-Beginning a new Release
+Beginning a new release
 -----------------------

 The Ubuntu infrastructure is prepared for a new development branch at the beginning of each cycle.
-The package build system is set up, the toolchain is organized, :term:`seeds` are branched, and many other pieces are made ready before development can properly begin.
+The package build system is set up, the toolchain is organised, :term:`seeds` are branched, and many other pieces are made ready before development can properly begin.
 Once these preparations are made, the new branch is officially announced on the `ubuntu-devel-announce mailing list <https://lists.ubuntu.com/mailman/listinfo/ubuntu-devel-announce>`_